prebid/Prebid.js/modules/hadronRtdProvider.md

 world’s most influential retailers, lifestyle publishers, content creators, athletes and artists.

-The Halo real-time data module in Prebid has been built so that publishers can maximize the power of their first-party audiences and contextual data.
+The Hadron real-time data module in Prebid has been built so that publishers can maximize the power of their first-party audiences and contextual data.
-This module provides both an integrated cookieless Halo identity with real-time contextual and audience segmentation solution that seamlessly and easily integrates into your existing Prebid deployment.
+This module provides both an integrated cookieless Hadron identity with real-time contextual and audience segmentation solution that seamlessly and easily integrates into your existing Prebid deployment.

 Users, devices, content, cohorts and other features are identified and utilized to augment every bid request with targeted, 1st party data-derived segments before being submitted to supply-side platforms.
-Enriching the bid request with robust 1st party audience and contextual data, Audigent's Halo RTD module optimizes targeting, increases the number of bids, increases bid value, and drives additional incremental revenue for publishers.
+Enriching the bid request with robust 1st party audience and contextual data, Audigent's Hadron RTD module optimizes targeting, increases the number of bids, increases bid value, and drives additional incremental revenue for publishers.

 ### Publisher Usage

-Compile the Halo RTD module into your Prebid build:
+Compile the Hadron RTD module into your Prebid build:

-`gulp build --modules=userId,unifiedIdSystem,rtdModule,haloRtdProvider,appnexusBidAdapter`
+`gulp build --modules=userId,unifiedIdSystem,rtdModule,hadronRtdProvider,appnexusBidAdapter`

-Add the Halo RTD provider to your Prebid config.
+Add the Hadron RTD provider to your Prebid config.
 In this example we will configure publisher 1234 to retrieve segments from Audigent.
 See the "Parameter Descriptions" below for more detailed information of the configuration parameters.
 Please work with your Audigent Prebid support team